dlartigue/add_focus/README.md

 ## Requires:
 + [OmniFocus](https://www.omnigroup.com/omnifocus) & a [Mail Drop](https://support.omnigroup.com/omnifocus-mail-drop/) Email Address
++ Personal Email Address
+    + Set up for a gmail address currently, you can change this by altering the `entry.New_Entry` class.
-+ Personal Email Address (Probably best to set up a dedicated gmail address)
+    + Since this script currently stores the credentials in plain text, it is highly recommended to set up a single purpose gmail account for this utility.
 + Python 3.5+ (Has not been tested on Python 2, might require some adjustment)

 ## Use